Home - Taxonomy - Geography - Biodiversity - Literature - Purchase RepFocus Recent updates

 2012 Varzea Hedges & Conn (type species: Scincus bistriatus Spix 1825)

-Contents: 2 species, none of which are endemic.
+Contents: 1 species, of which 1 (33.3%) is endemic.

 Endemism: 0% 100%